eras/ClickMuteJack/README.md

 3) Set `my-source` as the default input in your audio control tool, such as `pavucontrol`

-4) Maybe restart your browser to re-enumrate audio devices; it seems the `pactl` command does not cause a plug-in event to make it happen automatically.
+4) Maybe restart your browser to re-enumerate audio devices; it seems the `pactl` command does not cause a plug-in event to make it happen automatically.